 This was a 10 day singles holiday in Antigua, in a hotel at Jolly Harbour.
-Antigua is known as Waladli (or ‘Our Own) by the native population, but was named Antigua (Spanish for ancient) by Christopher Columbus after an icon in Seville Cathedral, "Santa Maria de la Antigua" — St. Mary of the Old Cathedral.
-Apparently, he made a vow to name many islands after aspects of St Mary that year.
-Antigua's economy relies largely on tourism, and it’s trying to position itself as a luxury Caribbean escape.
-The island's single airport, VC Bird Airport, is named after the first prime minister after independence in 1981.
+Antigua's economy relies largely on tourism and it’s trying to position itself as a luxury Caribbean escape.
+The island's single airport, VC Bird Airport, is named after the first prime minister after independence, in 1981.

 The hotel itself was ok - a three star with an outdoor restaurant that was reminiscent of a holiday camp - wooden communal bench tables.

-Most days I walked down to the beach, at Jolly Harbour.
-The little port is one of several on Antigua that serve yachties and there is a web of small canals here where the boats ply back and forth.
+Most days, I walked down to the beach, at Jolly Harbour, to spend my time idling.
+The little port is one of several on Antigua which serve yachties.
+There is a web of small canals here, where the boats ply back and forth.
 It's an interesting stroll.
 This is a view taken from the helicopter when I went to Montserrat.
 You can see the harbour, the hotel and the supermarket!

-The beach was prettier then that it is now, and much quieter.
+The beach was prettier then that it is now, and much quieter. ( Antigua has 365 powdery soft white sand beaches - so they say.)
 There were still plenty of beach bars, but the sand is exceptionally beautiful, powdery white.
-Wandering down to the point, watching the seabirds on the rocks is rewarding.
-I'm also on the look out for snakes as I've read that the Antiguan racer is among the rarest snakes in the world.
+Wandering down to the point, watching the seabirds on the rocks, is rewarding.
+I'm also on the look out for snakes, as I've read that the Antiguan racer is among the rarest snakes in the world.
 I'm not sure I really want to see one.
 And no doubt they're sensible enough to hide up in the hills.

 There are also several museums, the Sir Vivian Richards Stadium, mostly for cricket matches, of course, a white baroque cathedral, a tiny Botanical Garden, a fort and the (slightly crumbling) Government House.

-English Harbour on the south-eastern coast is perhaps the most famous of the harbours on Antigua.
+English Harbour, on the south-eastern coast, is perhaps the most famous of the harbours on Antigua.
 It's a good place to visit on a day cruise.
-This pretty and well protected bay provides protected shelter during violent storms and is the site of the restored British colonial naval station, "Nelson's Dockyard", named of course after Admiral Nelson.
-Antigua was eventually settled by the British, from St Kitts, and became Britain's "Gateway to the Caribbean".
+This pretty and well protected bay provides protected shelter, during violent storms, and is the site of the restored British colonial naval station, "Nelson's Dockyard".
+It's named of course, after Admiral Nelson.

 Round the corner is Falmouth Bay, yet another harbour.
 This one is where the rich and famous hang out.